shubhamkumar1920/shubhamkumar1920/README.md

 - 🔭 I’m currently studying in university institute of technology,burdwan
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking for job to start my career.
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with learn new language.
 - 💬 Ask me about frontend related stuff.
 - 📫 How to reach me: Github.
 - 🥅 2020 Goals: To Get the Job.
 - 😄 Pronouns: He/His
-- ⚡ Fun fact: I love to hear song and watch movies
+- ⚡ Fun fact: I love to listen song and watch movies

 ### Connect with me: